 Katie volunteers for Camp DayDreams, a program affiliated with the Boys & Girls Club of Rochester that develops, challenges and empowers Rochester’s urban youth to serve themselves, their families and their community as vibrant individuals through its “Camp & Grow” program.

-Katie is a member of the Board of Directors of the Braddock Bay Bird Observatory, non-profit organization dedicated to ornithological research, education and conservation, and currently serves as Board Secretary.
+Katie is a member of the Board of Directors of the Braddock Bay Bird Observatory, a non-profit organization dedicated to ornithological research, education and conservation, and currently serves as Board Secretary.

 Katie received her B.A. from the University of Minnesota and earned her J.D., cum laude, from the State University of New York at Buffalo School of Law in 1997, where she was awarded the Robert J. Connelly Award for Excellence in Trial Technique and was selected for the Order of Barristers.
 During law school, she served as the Head Note and Comment editor of the Buffalo Law Review and was an active member of the Buffalo Moot Court and Jessup International Law Moot Court Boards.